 How did I get here?

-Previously I was a Post-Bachelor Fellow and a Researcher at IHME where I worked on a variety of statistical modeling projects for the Global Burden of Disease Study and contributed to training GBD collaborators from around the world and new Fellows in statistical and epidemiological methods as well as computing.
-I collaborate with Dr. Sasha Aravkin and the IHME Math Sciences team on developing methods and software tools for population health modeling that utilize heterogeneous data sources.
+Previously I was a Post-Bachelor Fellow and a Researcher on the Mathematical Sciences team at IHME where I worked on a variety of disease modeling projects for the Global Burden of Disease Study.
+I also helped train GBD collaborators from around the world and new Fellows in computing, and statistical and epidemiological methods.
+During my fellowship, I obtained my MS in Biostatistics, advised by Dr. Ruth Etzioni on methods to estimate time to cancer progression or recurrence.